Full Formatting Service

 Page imports from external documents

-• I import up to a total of 20 pages (as single page images) from external documents (e.g. publications in PDF files, or approval letters, questionnaires and forms in Word documents).
+- I import up to an additional 20 pages (as single page images) from up to 10 external documents, e.g. approval letters, questionnaires, brochures and forms (Word or PDF) for inclusion in apendices.

 Note: To ensure that the original formatting of external Word documents is perfectly preserved, I don’t copy/paste these documents directly into your thesis, as this nearly always distorts the original formatting.
 Instead I convert them to page images (the equivalent of scanning each page) then pull those page images into your thesis as perfect replicas of the originals.